kneeling fisherman

 What does this mean?

-We are to fear, love, and trust God above anything else. (from The Small Catechism, by Martin Luther)
+We are to fear, love, and trust God above all else.

 *The T.R.I.P. approach to prayer is based on the way Martin Luther prayed and taught others to pray.
 It was later developed by Walter and Ingrid Trobisch and then adapted by Mount Carmel Ministries (Alexandria, MN).
 The method is founded on scripture and easy to remember: